History of Europe: World War I

-After the relative peace of most of the 19th century, the rivalry between European powers, compounded by a rising nationalism among ethnic groups, exploded in August 1914, when the First World War started.
-Over 65 million European soldiers were mobilised from 1914 to 1918; 20 million soldiers and civilians died, and 21 million were seriously wounded.
-On one side were Germany, Austria-Hungary, the Ottoman Empire and Bulgaria (the Central Powers/Triple Alliance), while on the other side stood Serbia and the Triple Entente – the coalition of France, Britain and Russia, which were joined by Italy in 1915, Romania in 1916 and by the United States in 1917.
+After the relative peace of most of the 19th century, the rivalry between European powers, compounded by rising nationalism among ethnic groups, exploded in 1914, when World War I started.
+Over 65 million European soldiers were mobilised from 1914 to 1918; 20 million soldiers and civilians died.
+On one side were Germany, Austria-Hungary, the Ottoman Empire and Bulgaria (the Central Powers/Triple Alliance), while on the other side stood Serbia and the Triple Entente(France, Britain and Russia), which were joined by Italy in 1915, Romania in 1916 and the United States in 1917.
 The Western Front involved especially brutal combat without any territorial gains by either side.
-Single battles like Verdun and the Somme killed hundreds of thousands of men while leaving the stalemate unchanged.
-Heavy artillery and machine guns caused most of the casualties, supplemented by poison gas.
+Single battles like Verdun and the Somme killed hundreds of thousands.
 Czarist Russia collapsed in the February Revolution of 1917 and Germany claimed victory on the Eastern Front.
-After eight months of liberal rule, the October Revolution brought Vladimir Lenin and the Bolsheviks to power, leading to the creation of the Soviet Union in place of the disintegrated Russian Empire.
-With American entry into the war in 1917 on the Allied side, and the failure of Germany's spring 1918 offensive, Germany had run out of manpower, while an average of 10,000 American troops were arriving in France every day in the summer of 1918.
+After eight months of liberal rule, the October Revolution brought Vladimir Lenin and the Bolsheviks to power, leading to the creation of the Soviet Union.
+With American entry into the war in 1917, and the failure of Germany's spring 1918 offensive, Germany had run out of manpower.
 Germany's allies, Austria-Hungary and the Ottoman Empire, surrendered and dissolved, followed by Germany on 11 November 1918.
-The victors forced Germany to assume responsibility for the conflict and pay war reparations.

-One factor in determining the outcome of the war was that the Allies had significantly more economic resources they could spend on the war.
-One estimate (using 1913 US dollars) is that the Allies spent $58 billion on the war and the Central Powers only $25 billion.
-Among the Allies, Britain spent $21 billion and the U.S. $17 billion; among the Central Powers Germany spent $20 billion.